 Peterson opened with a lengthy disquisition on Marx and Engels's Communist Manifesto and Marxism more generally.
 Unfortunately, he paraded his ignorance of both.
-For example, he claimed that one of Marx and Engels's central concerns was 'equality' and that Marxists today seek to homogenise the human life-world.
+For example, he claimed that one of Marx and Engels's central concerns was 'equality' and that Marxists seek to homogenise the human life-world.
 This was a staple argument of conservatives and liberals during the Cold War and it can be found in the work of Peterson's hero Jung, whose 1957 book The Undiscovered Self criticises the standardisation of life in what he called, rather absurdly, the "Marxist countries".
 Of course, it's true that disparities of wealth are a concern for socialists (just eight people, according to Oxfam, own as much wealth as half of the world's population - a truly staggering statistic).
 But Peterson should have known that neither Marx nor Engels had any time for abstract notions of equality.
 In fact, as Franz Mehring puts it in Karl Marx: The Story of His Life, for Marx and Engels "phrases like ‘justice,’ ‘humanitarianism,’ ‘liberty,’ ‘equality,’ ‘fraternity,’ and ‘independence’ were nothing more than moral platitudes".
 In the Critique of the Gotha Programme would have established that.
 There Marx famously identifies the guiding principle of socialism as: 'from each according to his ability, to each according to his needs'.
-Since different groups and individuals will have wildly different abilities and needs, there can be no question of people being treated 'equally' here.
-And Žižek pointed out, it is in fact capitalism that reduces us to mere cogs in the machine, homogenising our working conditions (and, we could add, our leisure experiences).
+Since different groups and individuals will have different abilities and needs, there can be no question of people being treated 'equally' here.
+And as Žižek pointed out in the debate, it is in fact capitalism that reduces us to mere cogs in the machine, homogenising our working conditions (and, we could add, our leisure experiences).